hindu-comm/weblogs/manasataramgini/2006/02/2006-02-12_continued.md

 South America Given that only they and the caviamorph rodents (which spawned *Phoberomys*) reached South America they seem to have floated across the narrower Paleo-Atlantic ocean, due to their small size on washed away branches perhaps.
-An amazing journey to make\!
+An amazing journey to make!
 What about the earliest Anthropoids like Eosimias: did Anthropoids first emerge in Asia or Africa What is the phylogenetic position of *Oreopithecus*.
 Did it convergently evolve to an ape-like state?
 We also wondered if the Platyrrhines and Catarrhines independently evolve larger brain sizes.
 This may have a bearing on when the South American monkeys separated.